solvatech-kz/nano-ui/README.md

 - Partial integration — import only needed components.
 - Supports **ESM** and **CJS** for maximum compatibility.

+### 8. Accessibility by Default (WCAG 2.1 AA)

+- All interactive components follow **WCAG 2.1 AA** accessibility guidelines.
+- Semantic HTML elements and correct `role` / `aria-*` attributes are used for assistive technologies.
+- Focus styles are clearly visible and consistent across all components.
+- Color palettes and contrasts meet the AA standard for readability.
+- Keyboard navigation is fully supported (Tab, Enter, Space, Escape, Arrow keys).
+- Dynamic elements announce state changes to screen readers.

 ---

 ## 📦 Component Library